k4u5h1k/Cracker/README.md

 # Cracker
-A hash cracker so simple, a five year old can use it.
+Ever been tired of searching for your desired mode in hashcat?
+Well look no further.

 Wraps hashcat (installed automatically).
 [![asciicast](https://asciinema.org/a/sosBv5XYt1BrydfhZ3xbOUsfR.svg)](https://asciinema.org/a/sosBv5XYt1BrydfhZ3xbOUsfR)

 # Installation